 To make the batter, break six large eggs into a large bowl…

 And beat them until they turn pale and thick.
-I used a standing mixer here, but electric handheld beaters will work as well.
+Update: There’s no need to use a standing mixer for this batter.
+A large bowl and wire whisk will work out just fine!

 Beat in 1 cup of sugar…